 The number twelve is mentioned 187 times in the Bible.
 It is particularly significant in the book of Revelation, which demonstrates the authority and perfection of the New Jerusalem.

-In order to keep the original 12 disciples, Judas Iscariot was later replaced by Mattias.
+To keep the original 12 disciples, Judas Iscariot was later replaced by Mattias.
 (Acts 1) This demonstrated the excellence and power of Jesus’ followers.

 Similar to the number three in the Bible, there aren’t always “positive” examples of perfection in the number 12.
 As an illustration, Jesus stopped a woman’s 12-year hemorrhage (Matthew 9:20-22).